 To exchange policy and technical information to encourage complementarity and compatibility among space-based Earth observation systems currently in service or development, and the data received from them, as well as address issues of common interest across the spectrum of Earth observation satellite missions

 Achievement of these three objectives requires significant internal, interagency coordination, and external consultation and coordination of outputs to respond to the needs of key stakeholders.
-These stakeholders consist of national governments, including the Group of Eight (G8) and the Group of 20 (G20) Industrialized Nations, the intergovernmental Group on Earth Observations (GEO), and organizations participating in treaties and global programs affiliated with the United Nations (UN).
+These stakeholders consist of national governments, including the Group of Eight (G8) and the Group of 20 (G20), the intergovernmental Group on Earth Observations (GEO), and organizations participating in treaties and global programs affiliated with the United Nations (UN).
 CEOS works closely with these stakeholders and their constituent organizations to achieve common objectives.

 CEOS Priorities

-As decided at the 2013 CEOS Plenary meeting in Montreal, Canada, CEOS Agencies will continue to enhance their cooperation to respond effectively to Earth observation users’ needs by achieving integration across the full range of Earth observations, by closing important observational gaps, and by promoting the sharing of CEOS Agency data, and improving access to and use of such data.
-CEOS will support more effective societal decision making in the areas of climate monitoring and research; carbon observations, including observations to support the effective monitoring and management of the world’s forested regions; food security; disaster risk management; biodiversity; capacity building; and data availability and access.
-CEOS Working Groups and Virtual Constellations will expand their technical and scientific coordination to support these priorities, and improve the overall level of complementarity and compatibility of their Earth observation and data management systems for societal benefit.
+As decided at the 28th CEOS Plenary Meeting in Tromso, Norway, 2014 CEOS Agencies will continue to enhance their cooperation to respond effectively to Earth observation users’ needs by achieving integration across the full range of Earth observations, by closing important observational gaps, and by promoting the sharing of CEOS Agency data, and improving access to and use of such data.
+CEOS will support more effective societal decision making in the areas of climate monitoring and research; carbon observations, including observations to support the effective monitoring and management of the world’s forested regions; water, including observations to support the effective monitoring and management of the world’s water resources; food security; disaster risk management; ocean; biodiversity; capacity building; and data availability and access.
+A key focus will be on promoting the delivery of usable products into the hands of users, and ensuring the value that Earth observation from space data is providing across a range of societal benefit areas is communicated to policy makers, industry and other key stakeholders.
+Satellite mission coordination will be strengthened, particularly through GEOSS implementation and CEOS Virtual Constellation activities.
+CEOS Working Groups and Virtual Constellations will expand their technical and scientific coordination to support these priorities, and improve the overall level of complementarity and compatibility of CEOS Agencies’ Earth observation and data management systems for societal benefit.
 CEOS will consider other requests from external stakeholders and determine what, if any, support is possible and appropriate.
 CEOS will also continue its outreach and communications efforts.
 As it executes these activities, CEOS will operate in accordance with the guidance provided in the CEOS Governance and Processes document regarding the organization’s structure, processes, and stakeholder relations.

 CEOS’s internal and external coordination involve a considerable number of tasks supported by the full range of CEOS participants.
-This document is intended to provide overall guidance for CEOS on expected outcomes for CEOS and its stakeholders for 2014-2016.
-For 2014, the plan addresses CEOS initiatives at a general level.
-Specific details regarding support required to achieve these outcomes will be maintained by the respective responsible CEOS entities (e.g., CEOS Agencies, Working Groups, Virtual Constellations, Ad Hoc Teams), and reported as appropriate via updates to the online CEOS Action Tracking System (located at http://ceos-actions.com ).
+This document is intended to provide overall guidance for CEOS on expected outcomes for CEOS and its stakeholders for 2015-2017.
+For 2015, the plan addresses CEOS initiatives at a general level.
+Specific details regarding support required to achieve these outcomes will be maintained by the respective responsible CEOS entities (e.g., CEOS Agencies, Working Groups, Virtual Constellations, Ad Hoc Teams), and reported as appropriate.

-For subsequent years (2015-2016) this document summarizes planned CEOS activities more broadly; details regarding these future activities will be established in forthcoming updates of this document, as the activities near implementation.
-It is understood that the Virtual Constellations, Working Groups, and Ad Hoc Teams will prepare separate, more detailed Work Plans that complement this overall guiding Work Plan.
+For subsequent years (2016-2017) this document summarizes planned CEOS activities more broadly; details regarding these future activities will be established in forthcoming updates of this document, as the activities near implementation.
+It is understood that the Virtual Constellations, Working Groups, and Ad Hoc Teams may prepare separate, more detailed Work Plans that complement this overall guiding Work Plan.

-Expected Outcomes for 2014-2016
+Expected Outcomes for 2015-2017